Home UpStaff

 U.S. Army Achievement Medal, Dept of the Army, for service in 1992 as Preventive Medicine Specialist in the 5th Preventive Medicine Unit, South Korea.

-2 Good Conduct Medals, Dept of the Army. (time served on good behavior)
+2 Good Conduct Medals, Dept of the Army.

 National Defense Medal, U.S. Army, for active duty service in the U.S. Army during an officially declared war, Desert Shield/Storm.